Updated: October 15, 2006

 Denomination Shaped.
 We support our denomination.

 Excitement Shaped.
-We tend to pursue specific, short-term, high visibility projects so our people can see the results of God at work in the world.
+We tend to pursue specific, short-term, high visibility projects so our people can be stimulated by seeing the results of God at work in the world.

 Leader Shaped.
 We have confidence in our pastor or the leader of our missions ministry and generally support what he or she recommends.